Hypertension-Part 3

 • Follow-Up After Initiating Antihypertensive Therapy

-• Adults Initiating a New or Adjusted Drug Regimen for Hypertension Should Have a Follow-Up Evaluation of Adherence and Response to Treatment at Monthly Intervals Until Control is Achieved (Class of Recommendation: I, Level of Evidence: B-R)
+• Adults Initiating a New or Adjusted Antihypertensive Regimen Should Have a Follow-Up Evaluation of Adherence and Response to Treatment at Monthly Intervals Until Control is Achieved (Class of Recommendation: I, Level of Evidence: B-R)

 • Monitoring Strategies to Improve Control in Patients on Drug Therapy for Hypertension